DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 > Eugenio Pace - Co-Founder, VP Customer Success

 If every interaction with a customer involved identifying an idea, putting it in the backlog and coming back to them at a later date, it would add friction to the process and turn customers away.

+We had customers who wanted to do profile enrichment.
+They use services like [FullContact](https://www.fullcontact.com/) to look up a new user and grab related information about them such as their company, role, and social media accounts.
+FullContact is just one service as there are several others.
+We had prospects that were depending on these capabilities to have confidence in using us as a platform, and without it would not become customers.

 ## Custom code extensibility